UTD-Hsu-Lab/BO-PC-Perovskite/README.md

 When using the code for any scientific publications or conferences, please cite our research article as:

 W. Xu, Z. Liu, R.T.
 Piper, J.W.P.
-Hsu, Bayesian Optimization of Photonic Curing Process for Flexible Perovskite Photovoltaic Devices, SSRN Electron.
-J. 7 (2022) 285–292. https://doi.org/10.2139/ssrn.4172995.
+Hsu, Bayesian Optimization of Photonic Curing Process for Flexible Perovskite Photovoltaic Devices, Solar Energy Mater.
+Solar Cells 249, 112055 (2023) https://doi.org/10.1016/j.solmat.2022.112055

 Some key packages (and their versions) involved to run this code are as follows:
 GPy 1.10.0